Renal monitoring should be performed prior to initiation of, and during therapy with STRIBILD1.

 Learn about changes in serum creatinine observed in clinical studies.

-Discontinuation rate due to renal adverse events
+Discontinuation rate due to renal adverse events in adults who had no antiretroviral treatment history

 - 4/701 (0.6%) subjects taking STRIBILD vs 1 (0.3%) subject in the ATV + RTV + FTC/TDF arm and no subjects in the EFV/FTC/TDF arm developed laboratory findings consistent with proximal renal tubular dysfunction leading to discontinuation through week 144